aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 )
 ```

-- Creating the PGVector Store:
+- Creating the PGVector store:

-We create a *PGVector* store named `wikipedia_articles` using the connection string and an instance of the `OpenAIEmbeddings` class to generate embeddings.
+We create a *PGVector* store named `wikipedia_articles` using the connection string and an instance of the `OpenAIEmbeddings` class to generate embeddings, if ever some text is added to the collection without the associated embeddings.
 The `pre_delete_collection` flag indicates that any existing collection with the same name should be deleted before creating the new collection:

 ```python
 embeddings = OpenAIEmbeddings(openai_api_key=openai.api_key)